-CIP Code: 14.0901
+CIP Code: 11.0701

 Dept. Code: ESB

-Program (Major/College): ECP EN
+Major/College Codes: ECP EN

 Department: Computer Science and Engineering

-The breadth of subjects that comprise computer engineering together with the immense diversity of its applications, make it imperative that students in the Master's program maintain close contact with the Graduate Program Director, or, if choosing the thesis option, with their major professor to achieve a coherent plan of study directed towards a specific goal.
+The breadth of subjects that comprise computer engineering together with the immense diversity of its applications, make it imperative that students in the Master's major maintain close contact with the Graduate Program Director, or, if choosing the thesis option, with their major professor to achieve a coherent plan of study directed towards a specific goal.
 In particular, selection of courses should only be made with prior consultation and approval of the major professor or the Graduate Program Director.

-Major Research Areas:
+Major Research Areas

 An excellent selection of courses and laboratories support graduate studies in algorithms, artificial intelligence, machine learning, data mining, computer architecture, graphics, networks, computer vision, distributed systems, embedded systems, expert systems, formal verification, image processing, pattern recognition, robotics, databases, software engineering, computer security, compilers, programming languages, and VLSI design and CAD.

 Must meet University requirements (see Graduate Admissions) as well as requirements for admission to the major, listed below.

-- Minimum grade point average (GPA) of B or equivalent for all coursework completed during the last two (2) years of undergraduate major.
+- Minimum grade point average (GPA) of "B" or equivalent for all coursework completed during the last two (2) years of undergraduate major.

 - Submission of TOEFL scores with an Internet-based score of 79 or higher for applicants from non-English speaking countries.
 If consideration of an assistantship is desired, the speaking score component of the TOEFL must be 26 or above, or a score of 6.5 on the International English Language Testing System (IELTS).

 - The TOEFL requirements may be waived if the applicant meets one of the following conditions:

-- Has scored 500 or higher on the GRE Verbal Test, (Old Scores) or 153 with the New GRE scoring.
+- Has scored 500 or higher on the GRE Verbal Test (Old Scores) or 153 with the New GRE scoring.

 - Has earned a college degree at a U.S. institution of higher learning.

-- Has scored 6.5 on International English Language Testing System, (IELTS).
+- Has scored 6.5 on International English Language Testing System (IELTS).

-- Three letters of recommendation
+- Three (3) letters of recommendation.

-- Statement of purpose
+- Statement of purpose.